AalyTokombaev/taco-laget/Deliverables/ObligatoriskOppgave4.md

 3. Implement chat(If time)
 4. Implement sound(if time)

+## Bugs
+* In multiplayer there has arised a bug for some people using Windows and Visual Studio Code.
+We have tested it on several computers and on one of them it fails.
+The client times out, and crash the program.
+  On the other Windows computer using Visual Studio Code it works, and nothing fails or times out.
+  We have tried to fix it, but can not seem to found out the problem.

+*
 ## Demands
 * Out of the MVP's it is only Multiplayer that do not work as expected.
 * Our goal is to make it work fine.